Asclepias: Some like it hot, some like it cold

 And while I had hoped to avoid a particular controversy I get emails on the topic of whether the common milkweed is bitter or not and comments that if my milkweed is bitter I must have made a mistake and picked dogbane.
 I know two things: 1) The milkweed that grew in our pasture in Pownal, Maine, from the 1950s through the 1970′s was Asclepias syriaca and 2) it was bitter, not horribly so, but bitter.
 Other areas of the nation Asclepias syriaca is not bitter and people write to me telling me milkweed is not bitter.
 How can we reconcile this?
 Sam Thayer, author of Forager’s Harvest and Nature’s Garden, has a possible answer: Introgression.
 Specifically that is the incorporation of genes from one species or subspecies into another related species or subspecies.
 We would commonly call it cross pollination.

 To help you tell Milkweed and Dogbane apart, the underside of the milkweed leaf and stem are slightly hairy.
 Dogbane is not.
 Veins on the top of milkweed leaf are light green and prominent, on dogbane they are not as prominent and are cream-colored.
-Milkeweed leaves squeak when rubbed, dogband leaves do not.
+Milkeweed leaves do not squeak when rubbed, dogband leaves do.
 Milkweed leaves grow smaller as you go up the stalk, dogbane leaves grow slightly larger.
 The milkweed stalk is hollow, the dogbane is solid.

 Green Deane’s “Itemized” Plant Profile